Table Of Contents

 Adherence to the Testing Pyramid

-When deciding which automated software tests to undertake, teams and organizations can use the test automation pyramid.
-According to the pyramid, unit tests are advised since they are easy to execute, cost less to set up, and require less effort on the developer's part.
+Teams and organizations can use the test automation pyramid to decide which automated software tests to undertake.
+According to the pyramid, unit tests are advised since they are easy to execute, cost less to set up, and require less developer effort.

-If your company uses shift-left testing, then developers will almost certainly create unit tests before or after generating production code.
+If your company uses shift left testing, developers will almost certainly create unit tests before or after generating production code.
 As a result, you will also be following the recommendations of the testing pyramid.

 -